Product: Moccamaster Technivorm 59616 KBG

 I haven’t tried every automatic drip coffee maker on the market, but from the many that I have used in my life, Moccamaster is a top-notch machine.

-It will not only give your kitchen a stylish flare, but these hand built coffee makers are premium quality and deliver a very fine cup of coffee.
+But it will not only give your kitchen a stylish flare… in addition, these hand built coffee makers are premium quality and deliver a very fine cup of coffee.